SUBBIAH1904/WDM_EXP7/README.md

 ### EX7 Implementation of Link Analysis using HITS Algorithm
-### DATE: 19/10/2024
+### DATE:
 ### AIM: To implement Link Analysis using HITS Algorithm in Python.
 ### Description:
 <div align = "justify">
-The HITS (Hyperlink-Induced Topic Search) algorithm i a link analysis algorithm used to rank web pages.
+The HITS (Hyperlink-Induced Topic Search) algorithm is a link analysis algorithm used to rank web pages.
 It identifies authority and hub pages in a network of web pages based on the structure of the links between them.

 ### Procedure: